FRANCE

 OCEANIA

-Discover the stunning landscapes of Ella, a town nestled in the mountainous region of southern Sri Lanka.
-Traveling by train from Kandy is an experience in itself, offering six hours of breathtaking scenery along the way.
+Discover the enchanting scenery of the Ella region, nestled in the southern mountains of Sri Lanka.
+The train ride from Kandy is an experience in itself, offering six hours of lush landscapes rolling past your window.

-Once the capital of the Kingdom of Ceylon, Kandy remains the cultural heart of Sri Lanka.
-Located around an artificial lake, the city is considered sacred due to the presence of the Temple of the Tooth (Dalada Maligawa), which is believed to house a relic of the Buddha’s tooth.
+Once the capital of the Kingdom of Ceylon, Kandy is the cultural heart of Sri Lanka.
+Nestled around an artificial lake, the city is considered sacred thanks to the Temple of the Tooth (Dâlada Maligawa), said to house a relic of the Buddha.

 The capital of Sri Lanka is Colombo.